 "Predisposal radioactive waste management facilities shall be constructed in accordance with the design as described in the safety case and approved by the regulatory body.
-Commissioning of the facility shall be carried out to verify that the equipment, structures, systems and components, and the facility as a whole perform as planned."
+Commissioning of the facility shall be carried out to verify that the equipment, structures, systems and components, and the facility as a whole, perform as planned."

-6.102.
-Guidance for the construction of nuclear power plants is provided in IAEA Safety Standards Series No. SSG-38, Construction for Nuclear Installations [56].
-Requirements and recommendations on the commissioning of nuclear power plants are established in SSR-2/2 (Rev. 1) [20] and IAEA Safety Standards
+6.91.
+Guidance for the construction of nuclear installations is provided in IAEA Safety Standards Series No. SSG-38, Construction for Nuclear Installations [49].